From Round to Square (and back)

 (top down, starting on the right; two characters each)

-(the seventeenth of seventy-two five-day solar micro-periods on the agricultural calendar)
+(the nineteenth of seventy-two five-day solar micro-periods on the agricultural calendar)

 Baleful Asterisms